jejacks0n/resourcy/README.md

     gem 'resourcy'

-Then require resourcy (and jquery_ujs) in your application.js:
+Then require resourcy (and jquery-ujs) in your application.js:

     //= require jquery.resourcy